top of page

 SE corner of M-40 & S of 128th Ave

 History of Allegan County.
 Allegan book p.
-13. Photo on p.
-13. Still standing in 2000.
+13. Photo.
+Still standing in 2000.
 Atlas & Gazetteer indicate this school was located in S/28 not in S/1.
 In 1961, 7 students were enrolled

 Allegan